tiinaromu/meme-booth/README.md

 If you have followed the heroku options in the instruction, you should have everything set up correctly.
 Now you can deploy the application with the command: `git push heroku master`.

 You will still have to increase your Heroku dynos so that the application will run.
-You can change the amount of dynos from your Heroku applications dahsboard easily or by running the command: `heroku ps:scale web=1`.
+You can change the amount of dynos from your Heroku applications dashboard easily or by running the command: `heroku ps:scale web=1`.

 The URL's for the site: